Skip navigation

 • Assemble electrical parts such as alternators, generators, starting devices, and switches, following schematic drawings and using hand, machine, and power tools.

-• Bolt porcelain insulators to wood parts in order to assemble hot stools.
+• Bolt porcelain insulators to wood parts to assemble hot stools.

 • Clean cells, cell assemblies, glassware, leads, electrical connections, and battery poles, using scrapers, steam, water, emery cloths, power grinders, or acid.